- ONLINE X's & O's

-How Much Does Crowd Noise Really Affect Your Team?© August 2011
+How Much Does Crowd Noise Really Affect Your Team?© August/September 2011

 Sport psychology is taken so seriously by most elite football teams that they have entire staffs dedicated to the mental well-being of their players.
 In high school, the pressure to constantly perform at a high level for many college prospects can cause great stress and anxiety.
 After all, most are mentally still teenagers, though their physical presence would make you think otherwise.
 Though the disparity between physical and mental development may be evident to those who are trained on the subject, many coaches are unaware of it and thus will dismiss the importance of mental exercise.

 There is no question that psychology plays a crucial role in sports performance.
 How many football games have you seen where the pressure of a clutch situation causes a player to make a poor decision and you say to yourself, "What on earth was that guy thinking?"
 Players from youth leagues to the pros will often make choices under pressure that they wouldn't normally make under relaxed circumstances.

 One of the most critical factors that creates mental anxiety among players is crowd noise.
 There are a number of reasons why dealing with a noisy crowd is a difficult task where a number of issues can arise for both coaches and players.

 Screaming for a play change or trying to give verbal cues to fellow players or coaches can be difficult in front of 100 people let alone in a stadium filled with 50,000 fans.
 Coaches and players continually have communication issues as they both have to deal with crowd noise and the problems that can result from it.
 Dealing with the deafening yells of an away game crowd in the final seconds creates an atmosphere of confusion and anxiety that both players and coaches have difficulty dealing with.